First Trust Dorsey Wright Momentum & Low Volatility ETF (NASDAQ:DVOL) Short Interest Down 16.6% in May

-First Trust Dorsey Wright Momentum & Low Volatility ETF (NASDAQ:DVOL – Get Rating) saw a significant drop in short interest during the month of May.
+First Trust Dorsey Wright Momentum & Low Volatility ETF (NASDAQ:DVOL – Get Rating) was the recipient of a significant drop in short interest during the month of May.
 As of May 31st, there was short interest totalling 24,200 shares, a drop of 16.6% from the May 15th total of 29,000 shares.
-Based on an average daily volume of 21,600 shares, the days-to-cover ratio is currently 1.1 days.
+Based on an average daily volume of 21,600 shares, the short-interest ratio is currently 1.1 days.

-Several hedge funds have recently added to or reduced their stakes in DVOL.
-CWM LLC purchased a new position in First Trust Dorsey Wright Momentum & Low Volatility ETF in the 4th quarter worth approximately $32,401,000.
-Morgan Stanley raised its holdings in First Trust Dorsey Wright Momentum & Low Volatility ETF by 16.9% in the 2nd quarter.
-Morgan Stanley now owns 555,054 shares of the company’s stock worth $15,092,000 after acquiring an additional 80,168 shares during the last quarter.
-Commonwealth Equity Services LLC raised its holdings in First Trust Dorsey Wright Momentum & Low Volatility ETF by 3.1% in the 4th quarter.
-Commonwealth Equity Services LLC now owns 545,528 shares of the company’s stock worth $17,331,000 after acquiring an additional 16,159 shares during the last quarter.
-Royal Bank of Canada raised its holdings in First Trust Dorsey Wright Momentum & Low Volatility ETF by 5.9% in the 3rd quarter.
-Royal Bank of Canada now owns 122,450 shares of the company’s stock worth $3,373,000 after acquiring an additional 6,783 shares during the last quarter.
-Finally, Baird Financial Group Inc. raised its holdings in First Trust Dorsey Wright Momentum & Low Volatility ETF by 38.2% in the 1st quarter.
-Baird Financial Group Inc. now owns 97,862 shares of the company’s stock worth $2,804,000 after acquiring an additional 27,064 shares during the last quarter.

 Further Reading